Neko1313/casbin-fastapi-decorator-docs/docs/extras/db/overview.md

 ## Why use it?

-With a static `policy.csv` file, changing permissions requires a file update and application restart.
-Storing policies in a database allows you to:
+Compared to a static `policy.csv`, storing policies in a database lets you:

-- Update permissions at runtime without restarting
+- Update permissions at runtime without rebuilding the enforcer on every request
 - Manage policies via an admin API or UI
 - Use standard database tooling (migrations, auditing, backups)
+- Keep a cached enforcer in memory while still reacting to policy changes

 ## How it works

 `DatabaseEnforcerProvider` is a callable (a FastAPI dependency) that:

-1. Opens an async SQLAlchemy session
+1. Loads and caches a `casbin.Enforcer` on first use
-2. Queries all rows from your policy table
+2. Reads policy rows from your database and maps them with `policy_mapper`
-3. Converts each row to a `(sub, obj, act)` tuple using your `policy_mapper`
-4. Creates a `casbin.Enforcer` instance and loads the policies into it
+3. Watches `model.conf` for changes when used inside `async with provider`
+4. Polls the database every `poll_interval` seconds and compares a SHA-256 hash
-5. Returns the enforcer
+5. Reloads the cached enforcer automatically when the model file or DB rows change

 ## Setup